 - Involuntary Search: When there is reasonable cause to believe that a student is in possession of prohibited, illegal or stolen items, materials, or substances, or has knowledge of or involvement with a violation that is criminal in nature, College staff may request to search.
-Determination of what constitues "a reasonable cause to believe" that a search is necessary will be made by the Vice President of Student Life and Dean of Students, Associate Dean of Students, Director of Residential Life, or a designee.
+Determination of what constitues "a reasonable cause to believe" that a search is necessary will be made by the Vice President of Student Life and Dean of Students, Director of Public Safety, Director of Community Standards, Director of Residential Life, or a designee.
 Any confiscated items/materials may be used in a student conduct and/or legal proceeding.

 If a student(s) does not permit College staff to conduct a search, College staff will inform the student(s) that local law enforcement may be contacted and an involuntary search conducted.